 Table 6 shows the estimation results for NRTI using the panel data.
 The results are mixed.
 In the estimations for NRTI1 (repetition), the coefficient is positive and statistically significant (columns (1) and (2)), while in the estimations for NRTI2 (decision-making) and NRTI3 (communication), the coefficients are statistically insignificant (columns (3) to (6)).
-These results imply that the introduction of AI affects different tasks differently; that is, while tasks that involve repetition are likely to be affected by the introduction of AI, tasks that involved decision-making or communication are unlikely to be affected.
+These results imply that the introduction of AI affects different tasks differently; that is, while tasks that involve repetition are likely and/or firm size were invalid; and respondents where the number of workers in the section they manage had increased or decreased by more than 50 percent.

+&lt;sup>20 We eliminate outliers based on the following criteria.
+Survey A: respondents who worked more than fifteen hours per day on average, who had worked at their current firm for less than five years, and/or whose answers on educational attainment, income, and/or firm size were invalid; respondents who answered that AI had been introduced into their workplace, but the introduction of AI was over three years ago.
+Survey B: respondents whose answers on their position, income, to be affected by the introduction of AI, tasks that involved decision-making or communication are unlikely to be affected.
 This result coincides with the general notion that AI is good at predictable and codifiable tasks with given rules but is not good at putting knowledge into context or form without predefined rules.
 Furthermore, the result is in line with the prediction by Frey and Osborne (2017).